Blendify/blender-manual/blender_docs/manual/modeling/meshes/properties/vertex_groups/vertex_weights.rst

 Deleting
 --------

-:kbd:`LMB` the Delete Icon will instantly remove the weight from the active vertex.
+:kbd:`LMB` the Delete button will instantly remove the weight from the active vertex.
 Thus the entire row disappears when you click on the delete icon.